Wild tortoises will stand in the rain or soak in small puddles to clean themselves.

 How Long Should I Bathe My Tortoise For?

-You can bathe your tortoise for 20 minutes or until the tortoise defecates or wants to leave.
+You can bathe the tortoise for 20 minutes or until the tortoise defecates or wants to leave.
 Some tortoises prefer quick soaking sessions, while others find peace in wading in shallow water for a long time.

 As the bathwater gets cold, the tortoise will grow more lethargic, so what may look like a tortoise enjoying a soaking session may be the tortoise having trouble moving.